 Kenny Flythe was born in New Bern, NC where he was a multi-sport athlete throughout his high school career.
 While attending New Bern High Kenny was an All-Conference Shortstop.
 From New Bern Kenny had a quick stop at Louisburg College for his freshman season before heading to NC Wesleyan playing both Varsity Football and Baseball.
 During his baseball career at Wesleyan Kenny was an All-Conference and All-Tournament Outfielder on the 2006 D3 World Series Qualifiers.
 After college he spent some time overseas playing for the Slovanian National team before wrapping up his career.

-Ben graduated with honors in 2010from South Central High School in Winterville NC.
+Ben graduated with honors in 2010 from South Central High School in Winterville NC.
 He was a 3 year player on the baseball team playing left field and pitching.
 Ben was described as a real bull dog on the mound by his coach and was the teams effective closer and also starting pitcher.
 He also led the team in batting average and homeruns his senior year.
 Ben attended North Carolina Wesleyan College his freshman year and quickly developed into the team’s closer and most of the year led the league in saves.
 Ben’s sophomore college season was at Wake Tech Community College where he was used as a spot starter and primary closer.
-Now attending the University of Wilmington Ben is a Psychology major with plans to pursue a Master’s Degree in Occupational Therapy.
+Now attending UNCW, Ben is a Psychology major with plans to pursue a Master’s Degree in Occupational Therapy.
 Ben was born in Massachusetts, is a big Boston sports fan and passionate about the Red Sox.
 He works as a camp counselor in the summer for children with special needs for the City of Greenville.

 Keith graduated from R-S Central High School in 2008 and went on to play at Spartanburg Methodist JC.
 After one year at SMC, he transferred to Catawba Valley CC to play the following two years and served as their catcher.
 He also has served as the hitting coach for his local Post 423 Junior American Legion team since the summer of 2008 and in 2009 reached the Area IV State Tournament finishing runner up.
 Keith is currently pursuing a degree in Physical Education at UNCW and will graduate in the fall of 2014.
 Keith is a great addition to our program!